-This article applies a qualitative research design because it is practical in examining the reform of parliamentary institutions during the PH era.
+This article applied a qualitative research design because it is practical in examining the reform of parliamentary institutions during the PH era.
 Furthermore, qualitative methods can provide more information and data through personal perspectives provided by informants.
 This qualitative method is also more adaptable, allowing it to be carried out according to the informant's time and preferences.
-In terms of data collection, this article relies on primary sources obtained through semi-structured interviews.
-In a semi-structured interview, the researcher provides a set of questions as a guide and is free to add questions that are not in the list during the interview session if necessary.
-The informants who were interviewed were Prime Minister Ismail Sabri Yaakob, Minister in the Prime Minister's Department (Economy) Mustapa Mohamed, Rural Development Minister Mahdzir Khalid, Opposition Leader Anwar Ibrahim, and President of Parti Amanah Negara Mohamad Sabu.
-All of these informants were chosen because they are among the parliamentarians involved and have knowledge and experience with the process of reforming parliamentary institutions during the PH rule.
-Secondary data sources include books, journals, theses, official government documents, and electronic media portals.
-These data were then descriptively analysed using content analysis methods.
+In terms of data collection, this article relied on primary sources obtained through semi-structured interviews.
+In a semi-structured interview, the researcher provided a set of questions as a guide and was free to add questions that were not on the list during the interview session if necessary.
+The informants who were interviewed were former Prime Minister Ismail Sabri Yaakob, former Minister in the Prime Minister's Department (Economy) Mustapa Mohamed, former Rural Development Minister Mahdzir Khalid, former Opposition Leader Anwar Ibrahim and President of Parti Amanah Negara Mohamad Sabu.
+All these informants were chosen because they were among the parliamentarians involved and had knowledge and experience with the process of reforming parliamentary institutions during the PH rule.
+Secondary data sources included books, journals, theses, official government documents and electronic media portals.
+These data were then descriptively analysed using the content analysis method.